 Gleason's chapter, despite the wide distribution of the book it appeared in, was not a direct influence on the new discipline.
-Neither was Currie's equally programmatic proposal that coined the word sociolinguistics.
-Both predated the actual practice, and Gleason's outline was remarkably prescient.
+Neither was Haver Currie's equally programmatic proposal that led him to coin the word "sociolinguistics."
+Both predated the actual practice of sociolinguistics.
 Both were "in the air" when Labov laid the groundwork for discovering patterns where his predecessors had found only noise.

-Among the most promising recent developments in theoretical syntax and phonology are attempts at relaxing the axiom of categoricity along the lines promulgated by Cedergren and Sankoff (1974) in order to encompass linguistic variation (for example, Hayes 2001, Henry 2002, Anttila 2002).
+Among the most promising developments in theoretical syntax and phonology are attempts at relaxing the axiom of categoricity along the lines promulgated by Cedergren and Sankoff (1974) in order to encompass linguistic variation (for example, Hayes 2001, Henry 2002, Anttila 2002).
 The motivation for these initiatives, which should ultimately redefine the venerable langue-parole distinction as poles on a continuum, comes directly from sociolinguistic breakthroughs in dealing with variable data.
 In a larger sense, it represents a general re-alignment of goals that has taken place in numerous disciplines in recent times.